UPDATE: This post was re-uploaded 08/24/2013. Enjoy, NØ.

 Bill Nelson - The Two-fold Aspect of Everything, Cocteau Records JC 10, 1984.

-Record One subtitled "Eaux d'Artifice" is a collection of remixes, obscure B-sides & rarities never before presented in album form.
+CD1 subtitled "Eaux d'Artifice" is a collection of remixes, obscure B-sides & rarities never before presented in album form.

 White Sound

-Living in My Limousine (Remix)
+Living in My Limousine (remix)

 Flesh

-Eros Arriving (Single Version)
+Eros Arriving (single version)

-Hope for the Heartbeat (Remix)
+Hope for the Heartbeat (remix)

 The Passion